VirtuosoResearch/ScalableMTL/README.md

 See `./exps_on_text_datasets/scripts/train_multi_instructions.sh` for a bash script example.

+For image classification tasks, see `./exps_on_image_datasets/scripts/train_multitask.sh` for a bash script example.

-2. **Compute the projected gradients** on each training data sample of all tasks.
+2. **Compute the projected gradients** of every training example on the meta initializations.

 For graph datasets, use `fast_estimate_collect_gradients.py`.
 Specify `--project_dim` as the number of projections.
 This file will save the projection matrix and all projected gradients under a `./gradients/` folder.
 Please create the folder before usage.